Mother’s Blessing: celebrating the rite of passage from maiden to mother. A chat with Ann Taylor from Ceremona Mama.

 Flower or small token ritual

 The flower or small token ritual is an opportunity for each guest to share a little of their magical connection to the mama-to-be.
 Prior to the event, each guest is asked to bring a flower that reminds them of the mama-to-be.
 As they place the flower in the circle, they share why this particular flower reminds them of her and some words of wisdom for her transition into motherhood.
 This part of the ceremony often encourages laughter, tears and beautiful pearls of guidance and wisdom.
 At the end of the ceremony, the flowers are gathered to make a bouquet for the mama to take home.
-This can also be done with a small token of your choosing like a bead.
-The beads can then be used to create a birthing necklace for the mama to wear, to help remind her of the incredible women she has by her side.
+This can also be done with a small token of your choosing like a bead or a charm.
+The beads can then be used to create a birthing necklace or candle for the mama to wear or burn, to help remind her of the incredible women she has by her side.

 This beautiful ritual invites the guests to show the mama to be some love.
 It can involve hand and foot massage, back and shoulder massage and/or a foot soak.
 It gives her the opportunity to surrender to accepting love and support whilst enjoying some pampering, giggles and tears with her nearest and dearest.

 A beautiful end to the day is to share delicious, nourishing food.
 The mother’s blessing can be catered by the host or each guest can bring a plate of food.
 Inviting the guests to bring food is a wonderful way to begin the practice of bringing food for the mama-to-be.

 A Mother’s Blessing ceremony celebrating the rite of passage from maiden to mother is an ideal opportunity to organise your nourishing home-made meal deliveries from your support village.
 All who have attended the ceremony have a deep understanding of the love and support you require through this transformation.
 It is a wonderful opportunity to hand out the village for mama recipe cards so the villagers know what to prepare once the baby has arrived.